siara-cc/esp_arduino_sqlite3_lib/README.md

 * Multiple SD Cards can be supported (using multiple CS Pins).
 But as of now only one SD Card is supported (`/SD0`).
 * Before opening database files from SPIFFS, the `vfs_set_spiffs_file_obj()` should be called with a reference to SPIFFS file object
 * A prefix (in front of filenames) such as `/FLASH/` is to be used for SPIFFS and `/SD0/` is to be used for Micro SD,  for opening databases.

+## ESP32

+This library probably works with ESP32 too.
+I have not tested it as I don't have ESP32 module.
+If you test it, would appreciate if you inform me about the results.

 ## Acknowledgements
 * This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
 The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).